miShelbyT/pocket-saves/README.md

 * if the user wants to import their own links from a csv file, there is a script to handle this.
 Simply drop the csv values into `your-file.csv` From the root of the application run `node fresh-db.js`.
 This will populate a new file called new-db.json, instead of overwriting the existing db file.
 The in line 8 of package.json replace this: ```"server": "json-server --watch db.json --port 4000"```, with this: ```"server": "json-server --watch new-db.json --port 4000"```

 #### Note that current db object looks like this.
 The clean-db script is built to ensure these keys exist so the app doesn't break.
 (And yes, this recipe is very very good.)
+Please don't hesitate to reach out to me if you have any questions or suggestions for improvements.
 ```
 {
     "id": "925",